-Chat Health is a new initiative which was launched in June 2020 and is managed by the School Nursing Team.
+Chat Health is an initiative which was launched in June 2020 and managed by the School Nurse Team.
 This is a nationally recognised, secure and confidential text messaging for young people.
 It allows them to access health care professionals easily and anonymously for advice and support.
-The service is also available for parents on a separate line.

 LIFEbeat is a registered charity formed in 2009.
 Their mission is to improve the wellbeing of young people through building creative communities and a sense of belonging.
 They give young people the skills and inspiration to: overcome the challenges they face; navigate the divisions in society; lead confident, healthy and purposeful lives.

 They run three strands of programming that complement each other:

 Personal development for 14-18 year olds – LIFEbeat offers personal development programmes for 14-18 year olds, run in Somerset and Leicestershire.

 Professional training – LIFEbeat offers professional training for youth workers, teachers, coaches, trainers and therapists.

 Volunteering for adults- LIFEbeat offers fully supported volunteering opportunities to make a real difference for young people in the UK.

 Somerset Big Tent is a partnership of Charities, Charitable Incorporated Organisations and Community Interest Companies.
 These are VCSE (voluntary, community and social enterprise) organisations that provide a range of services including positive activities, therapeutic services and specialist support to increase positive wellbeing and improve mental health within children and young people aged 8-18 in Somerset.

 Befriending service for children aged 5 – 12yrs, which matches volunteers with vulnerable children for weekly chat and activity sessions; 5-12 year olds

 Relationship counselling and family difficulties.
 Call 0300 0031781